AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/18_ES8_string-padding-object-entries-object-values-and-more.md

   prop2: "propop"
   prop3: "propopop"
 }
-// suddenly he gets an error because he did not notice that I forgot to leave a comma at the end of the last parameter.
+// suddenly, he gets an error because he did not notice that I forgot to leave a comma at the end of the last parameter.
 ```